kritig-09/chargeback-risk-predictor/README.md

 Merchants accepting online payments lose money to fraud, returns, and chargebacks.
 A chargeback occurs when a customer disputes a transaction with their bank, forcing a refund — often with an additional penalty to the merchant.
 Left undetected, a high chargeback rate can also get a merchant's payment account flagged or suspended.

-Three loss types were considered for this problem: **fraud**, **return abuse**, and **chargebacks**.
-Chargebacks were chosen because the risk signals involved (transaction amount, address mismatch, account age, delivery evidence) are relatively objective, and the problem naturally extends into an explainable, actionable system rather than a plain yes/no classifier.
+Chargebacks were chosen as the specific loss type to target, over fraud or return abuse, because the risk signals involved (transaction amount, address mismatch, account age, delivery evidence) are relatively objective — and the problem naturally extends into an explainable, actionable system rather than a plain yes/no classifier.
+(Full reasoning: [docs/Technical_Notes.md](docs/Technical_Notes.md#4-why-chargebacks-over-fraud-or-return-abuse).)

 ## Approach